 ‘Haven’t you heard about the turtle arribada in Ostional?’
 Christina asked us when we remarked how badly we would love to see some sea turtles.
-We heard it might be possible in Costa Rica, we tell her.
+We heard it might be possible to see turtles in Costa Rica, we tell her.

 “Hundreds of thousands of turtles will come to lay their eggs on the beach, just a few miles up the road from here”, she explained.
-Four times a year, ten days before the new moon from August to November, masses of olive ridley sea turtles simultaneously swim out of the sea and lay millions of turtle eggs on the beach.
+Four times a year, ten days before the new moon from August to November, masses of olive ridley sea turtles simultaneously swim out of the sea and lay millions of turtle eggs on the beach in Costa Rica.

 We couldn’t believe our luck.
 Of all our time snorkeling in the Caribbean, we have only seen one sea turtle.
 In just a matter of days, we would be seeing more in one place than most people could ever see in a lifetime during the arribada, a Spanish word roughly meaning ‘arrival into port or harbor’.

 The turtles’ arrival is not an exact science, so all we could do was wait it out.
 We checked Facebook updates from local turtle guides daily and finally a few days later, the start of an arribada was confirmed – for the very day that Jess was set to leave for a quick visit back home to Chicago.
 This was going to be one amazing experience the two of us would unfortunately not be sharing.

 When our friend Denise called to say we would head to nearby Ostional beach, I was dressed and ready in five minutes and could barely contain my excitement.
 The arribada takes place in only a few places in the world, and Ostional beach in Costa Ricais the second biggest nesting ground for turtles after India.
 Any other time of the year, this beach isn’t really all that interesting, but when there’s a turtle arribada in Ostional, the sleepy village sees an influx of visitors.